Updated: 15 May 2019

 #10 Fastest roller-coaster (Formula Rossa, Abu Dhabi)

 Located in Ferrari World Abu Dhabi, Formula Rossa is not for the faint hearted!
 The roller-coaster holds the world record for the fastest in the world and gains a speed of 240 kms/hr within a span of 6 seconds.
 From the beginning until the end, the ride hardly lasts about 40 seconds but the excitement level shoots up at the very beginning and doesn't die down even a notch until the roller-coaster comes to a complete stop.
+This is one of my personal favourite world records in the UAE.

 For the not-so-brave, there are several other experiential 4 & 5D rides, exhibitions, and easier roller-costers, in this Ferrari-themed park.
 Click here to know more about the rides, opening hours and tickets.

 How to get there: The most economical option is to take the 190 Bus Route to Yas Island from Dubai' Al Ghubaiba Bus Station.
+You can also choose to take an organized Abu Dhabi City Tour that includes visit to Ferrari World, for more convenience.

 In the area: Another interesting attraction to visit on the Yas Island is the Yas Marina Circuit, the place where the yearly Grand Prix is held.
 Click here to read more on the experiences on offer.